anklav24/hwinfo-api-server/README.md

 # HWiFO API Server for Zabbix LLD

-### TODO:

-- add args for .exe
-    - debug
-    - ports

-### Overview
+## Overview

+### You need this if you want to grab certain data from HWiNFO

+- Apply filters
-- If you want to grab some data from HWiNFO (GPU-Z and Afterburner are possible in future) into Zabbix (Zabbix Agent, HTTP Agent)
+- Get data into Zabbix (Zabbix Agent, HTTP Agent)
-- There is a Zabbix temple (LLD, Zabbix agent)
+- Use Zabbix template (LLD, Zabbix agent)
 - Based on RemoteHWInfo HWiNFO / GPU-Z / MSI Afterburner Remote Monitor HTTP JSON Web Server
+- _* GPU-Z and Afterburner data are possible in future_

-### Requirements
+## Requirements

 - Windows 10 or above
 - Zabbix server 5.x LTS